-The Company was incorporated on June 7, 2006 under the Business Corporations Act of British Columbia and the Company is trading on the TSX Venture Exchange under the symbol "SMY.V."
+The Company was incorporated on June 7, 2006 under the Business Corporations Act of British Columbia and the Company is trading on the TSX Venture Exchange ("TSX-V") under the symbol "SMY.V."
+On July 7, 2021, Search commenced trading on the OTCQB® Venture Market (the "OTCQB") in the United States operated by the OTC Markets Group Inc. under the stock symbol "SHCMF".

-The Company is focused on creating value through finding and developing "critical rare earth element ("CREE")" mineral assets in SE Labrador, Canada.
-CREEs (for example Nd, Pr, Tb, Dy, La) are strategic metals that have growing demand, constrained or restricted supply, and are commonly used in innovative technologies.
+The Company is focused on creating value through finding and developing critical rare earth element ("CREE") mineral assets in south-east and central Labrador, Canada.
+CREEs (for example Nd, Pr, Tb, Dy, La, Zr, Hf) are strategic metals that have growing demand, constrained or restricted supply, and are commonly used in innovative technologies.

-Search is the discoverer of the Port Hope Simpson - St. Lewis CREE District, a highly prospective CREE belt located in southeast Labrador that is 63 km long and up to 2 km wide.
-Search owns 100% of two advanced CREE resources called the Foxtrot Project ("Foxtrot") and Deep Fox Project ("Deep Fox"), and the recently announced significant Foxtrot-like prospects "Fox Meadow", "Silver Fox" and "Awesome Fox".
+Search is the discoverer of the Port Hope Simpson - St. Lewis CREE District, a highly prospective CREE belt located in south-east Labrador that is 62 km long and up to 2 km wide.
+Search owns 100% of two advanced CREE resources called the FOXTROT Project ("FOXTROT") and DEEP FOX Project ("DEEP FOX"), and the recently announced significant Foxtrot-like prospects "FOX MEADOW", "SILVER FOX" and "AWESOME FOX".
 In addition, the Company has identified more than 20 other Foxtrot-like prospects in the District.
-Several of the Foxtrot-like prospects require exploration drilling programs and may provide additional resources to a central processing facility that would be situated within the District.
+Several of the Foxtrot-like prospects require exploration drilling programs and may provide additional resources.

-Search has completed some initial metallurgical work on material from Silver Fox.
-Silver Fox contains Zr (Hf) values much higher than any other CREE resource (Foxtrot and Deep Fox) or mineralized zone (Fox Meadow and Awesome Fox) in SE Labrador.
-The testing was carried out a SGS Canada and demonstrated that Low Intensity Magnetic Separation (LIMS) could be used to recover a magnetite concentrate from ground ore.
-The LIMS non-magnetic material was then treated by Wet High Intensity Magnetic Separation (WHIMS) to produce a Rare Earth Concentrate containing over 7% total REO content.
-The WHIMS non-magnetic material was tested by flotation (rougher and cleaner) and the production of a 43% ZrO2 concentrate was produced.
-Search is following up on all these results to pursue further investigation of pre-concentration of Rare Earths to form a WHIMS concentrate for treatment by the Direct Extraction Process as well as a Zircon-containing flotation concentrate as a by-product.
+Search has completed some initial metallurgical work on material from SILVER FOX.
+SILVER FOX contains zirconium and hafnium (Zr, Hf) values much higher than any other CREE resource (FOXTROT and DEEP FOX) or mineralized zone (FOX MEADOW and AWESOME FOX) in south-east Labrador.
+The testing was carried out at SGS Canada and demonstrated that Low Intensity Magnetic Separation ("LIMS") could be used to recover a magnetite concentrate from ground mineralization.
+The LIMS non-magnetic material was then treated by Wet High Intensity Magnetic Separation ("WHIMS") to produce a Rare Earth Element Concentrate containing over 7% total Rare Earth Oxide content.
+The WHIMS non-magnetic material was tested by flotation (rougher and cleaner) and a 43% ZrO2 concentrate (as zircon) was produced.
+Search is following up on all these results to pursue further investigation of pre-concentration of Rare Earth Elements to form a WHIMS concentrate for treatment by the Direct Extraction Process as well as a zircon-containing flotation concentrate as a by-product.

-Search has completed a further program of metallurgical work on magnetic concentration of Foxtrot, Deep Fox and Fox Meadow mineralization (News Release April 12, 2021).
+Search has completed a further program of metallurgical work on magnetic concentration of FOXTROT, DEEP FOX and FOX MEADOW mineralization (News Release April 12, 2021).
 This work was highly successful in production of upgraded rare earth element concentrates and iron oxide concentrates.
-The results are very important for the Company as the amount of material to be treated by the Direct Extraction Chemical process may be reduced significantly with expected reductions in capital and operating cost for recovery of high grade rare earth products (mixed oxide or mixed carbonate).
+The results are very important for the Company as the amount of material to be treated by the Search Minerals proprietary Direct Extraction (DX) chemical process may be reduced significantly with expected reductions in capital and operating cost for recovery of highgrade rare earth element products (mixed oxide or mixed carbonate).

-Search also holds a number of other CREE mineral prospects in Labrador in its portfolio, including claims in the Red Wine Complex.
+Search also holds a number of other CREE mineral prospects in Labrador, including claims in the Red Wine area of central Labrador and the Henley Harbour area of south-east Labrador.